moff/angular2-flash-messages/README.md

 ```
 // below you can see an example of map and packages sections in systemjs.config.js

-// ...
+System.config({
+    paths: {
+      // paths serve as alias
+      'npm:': 'node_modules/'
+    },
     // map tells the System loader where to look for things
-var map = {
+    map: {
-    // ...
+        // other
-    'angular2-flash-messages':    'node_modules/angular2-flash-messages'
+        'angular2-flash-messages':    'npm:angular2-flash-messages',
-    // ...
+        // other
-};
+    },
     // packages tells the System loader how to load when no filename and/or no extension
-var packages = {
+    packages: {
-    // ...
+        // other
+        "angular2-flash-messages": {
+            main: 'index.js',
-    'angular2-flash-messages':    { main: 'index.js', defaultExtension: 'js' }
+            defaultExtension: 'js'
-    // ...
-};
+        },

-// ...
+        // other
+    }
+});
 ```

 ## Usage